jOphey/gcodeProgress/README.md

 # Download
-Use a precompiled Version from https://github.com/jOphey/gcodeProgress/raw/master/bin/gcodeprogress-0.2-jar-with-dependencies.jar
+Use a precompiled Version from

+https://github.com/jOphey/gcodeProgress/raw/master/bin/gcodeprogress-0.2-jar-with-dependencies.jar

 # Usage
-You will neet a working java8-setup on your machine
+You will need a working java8-setup on your machine

 Open a shell (cmd.exe on Windows) and use command "java -version" to ensure java is working and reports a version >= 1.8